-Sabine felt bad about leaving Melika by herself.
-They knew that she was still not great with crowds, but Melika had insisted on coming even as Sabine had told them it would mostly just be an evening of politicking and schmoozing.
+Sabine felt bad about leaving Melika by herself, but Melika had insisted on coming even as Sabine had told them it would mostly just be an evening of politicking and schmoozing.
 Sabine loved Melika.
 They were so in love with Melika.
 They wished Melika knew she didn’t need her to push herself so hard.
-They knew how much she loved them.

 Sabine finally spotted Melika near Colin’s columns.
 Melika was standing motionless, staring at her phone.
 Sabine’s breathing slowed.
 They had studied Melika from afar at enough parties, just checking on her to make sure she was doing alright.
 Melika was always on her phone, but she was also always walking.
 Sabine knew that Melika kept moving because it gave the impression that she was engaged with the world around her enough to be mobile and still be on her phone.
 Melika’s face was frozen except for her bulging eyes.

 Sabine zipped across the gallery floor, ignoring an invitation from Severin to meet the youngest Cochran daughter.
 They stopped in front of Melika who immediately looked up at them.